Arkellys/prop-types-plus/README.md

 ### `stringOfShape`

-Tests whether a string match the given regex.
+Tests whether a string matches the given regex.

 #### Signature